thatmlopsguy/thatmlopsguy/README.md

 # Hi there <img src="images/wave.gif" width="30px" height="30px" />

-## 🤖 I'm that MLOps guy

-- 🚀 Enthusiastic about the DevOps culture and focused on Open Source technologies, I am passionate about automation, always open to learning new technologies and procedures to improve every day more as a professional.
-- 👀 I’m interested in Open Source projects (Linux, CNCF, GitOps and Tools)
-- 📚 I’m currently increasing my skills on AWS, Azure, K8S, Python and some automation tools like Argo.

 ## 👋 About me

-{Dev/ML}Ops engineer with over 9 years of experience designing and developing practical intelligent systems.
+Cloud Architect, {Dev/ML}Ops & Platform Engineer engineer with over `10 years of experience` designing and developing practical intelligent systems.

+Enthusiastic about the DevOps culture and focused on Open Source technologies.
+My current focus is modern cloud infrastructure - I remove roadblocks and get teams back into productive flow.

+Today I design highly automated, secure, and scalable cloud and container platforms that let development teams concentrate fully on their core product.

 ## ☎️ Contact Methods